Not all births are ‘beautiful’ is the resounding message from Australian parenting blogger Stevie from MyTribeofSix.

 “I couldn’t turn around, I couldn’t move, I couldn’t open my eyes.
 The pain was immense.”

-It was only after around 40 minutes, Niki explained, that she felt she could hold her baby girl.
+It was only after around 40 minutes, Stevie explained, that she felt she could hold her baby girl.
 It’s a delay that’s left her feeling guilty, in what should be a happy, touching time.

 “Thinking back, I’m riddled with guilt.
 It makes me tear up, knowing I wasn’t the first to hold her, she didn’t get the skin to skin the others got.”